 Camp Kitchen Box Step 5: Don’t Forget the Cleaning Supplies!

-Don’t forget, you (or the kids) are going to have to clean all those dishes after you are done eating and there is no dishwasher in sight! collapsible dish draining tub along with a foldable dishrack make dish washing and drying easy.
+Don’t forget, you (or the kids) are going to have to clean all those dishes after you are done eating and there is no dishwasher in sight!
+A collapsible dish draining tub along with a foldable dishrack make dish washing and drying easy.

-Some old dish towels from your kitchen will do just fine, but grab a new dish brush/scraper for you camp kitchen box, along with dish washing gloves, and biodegradable multi-purpose cleaner
+Some old dish towels from your kitchen will do just fine, but grab a new dish brush/scraper for you camp kitchen box, along with dish washing gloves, and biodegradable multi-purpose cleaner.

 I like to use a two dishwashing basin system.
 Why two?
 I explain in the video below, but having the same size tubs allows you to stack them for the most space efficiency.